dartmouth-cs98/18w-CoinDuel-backend/README.md

 5. hash of the block, formed by hashing all of its own data

 ##### Mining & Our Proof of Work Algorithm
-In popular cryptocurrencies like Bitcoin, a proof-of-work is a datapoint (usually a number) that verifies "mining" work has been done to verify the transactions of a block of the blockchain.
+In popular cryptocurrencies like Bitcoin, a proof-of-work is a datapoint (usually a number) that verifies "mining" work has been done on the transactions of a block on the blockchain.
+Mining is required to verify and execute a transaction.
 For our blockchain, we use an extremely simple proof-of-work algorithm:
 ```
 def proofOfWork(lastProof):
     """proof of work algorithm"""